 - Full Spectrum contains the full spectrum of CBD, minor cannabinoids, cannabis-derived terpenes, and trace amounts of THC found in the plant.

 - Broad Spectrum contains a full spectrum of extracted cannabinoids and terpenes, but with trace amounts of THC removed.

-- Isolate is a “raw” CBD oil that removes all other cannabis compounds until only a CBD crystalline remains.
+- Isolate is pure CBD with all other cannabis compounds removed until only a powdered or crystalline form of CBD remains.

-In addition, it’s also important to note that not all CBD oils and CBD-infused products are created equal.
+In addition, it's also important to note that not all CBD oils and CBD-infused products are created equal.
 Although some reputable CBD companies adhere to strict labeling standards, subpar or falsely advertised CBD products with vague labels with buzzwords like “pure,” “all-natural,” and “organic” can be deceiving.
 Also beware of products labeled as hemp oil or hemp seed oil, which usually do not contain any CBD at all.
-As the Food and Drug Administration (FDA) begins to crack down on CBD oil labels with unproven claims, consumers should still be on the lookout for the following on all CBD oil labels:
+As the FDA begins to crack down on CBD oil labels with unproven claims, consumers should still be on the lookout for the following on all CBD oil labels:

 - Amount of active CBD per serving

 - Supplement Fact Panel, including other ingredients